buddyboss/buddyboss-platform/src/readme.txt

 * Network Search - Added an option to search forums based on their Discussion Tags
 * Email Invites - Fixed shortcode {{{inviter.url}}} not working in invitation email template
 * Email Invites - Fixed 404 error when trying to log out right after sending email invites
-* Email Invites - Fixed conflict with invitation email and plugin 'Paid Memberships Pro'
-* Widgets - Fixed '(BB) Connections' widget incorrectly sorting members when added to Activity Feed
+* Widgets - Fixed '(BB) Connections' widget sorting members incorrectly when added to Activity Feed
-* Privacy - Fixed conflict when enabling 'Private Network' while allowing account creation in 'WooCommerce'
 * Privacy - Fixed issue with extra 'Privacy Policy' pages being created when activating components
-* LearnDash - Fixed scheduled courses, lessons and topics from posting into Activity Feed
+* LearnDash - Fixed scheduled courses, lessons and topics incorrectly posting into Activity Feed
 * LearnDash - Fixed emails not sending to users registering to the site via enrollment into a Free course
+* Compatibility - Fixed conflict when enabling 'Private Network' while allowing account creation in 'WooCommerce'
+* Compatibility - Fixed conflict with Email Invites email link when using plugin 'Paid Memberships Pro'
 * Compatibility - Fixed Network Search displaying results that are restricted via plugin 'Paid Memberships Pro'
 * Compatibility - Fixed verified badge not showing in forums with plugin 'Verified Member for BuddyPress'
 * Compatibility - Fixed redirect issues for Forums, Photos and Groups tabs with plugin 'WPML'